fhenwood/dysonMacOS/README.md

 - Switch between hot and cold.
 - Spin.
 - Displays fan temperature when known.
-- Reset current state to an unknown state if out of sync due to a remote control.
+- Reset current state to an known state if out of sync due to changes via an external remote control.

 ## 🔨 Contributor
 Feel free to create pull requests.
 Feel free to add more dyson fans via learning the IR codes: